slimta/python-slimta/README.md

 Manually or with a mail client, you should now be able to deliver messages.
 On port `1025`, messages will go to unique files in the current directory.
 On port `1587`, messages will be delivered to others using MX records!
+To try out a TLS
+connection:

+    $ openssl s_client -host localhost -port 1587 -starttls smtp

 [1]: http://en.wikipedia.org/wiki/Message_transfer_agent
 [2]: http://pypi.python.org/pypi/virtualenv